samply/bridgehead/README.md

 #### Sharing Data Quality Reports (recommended)

-We strongly encourage sharing your data quality reports with the central BBMRI-ERIC quality dashboard.
+We encourage sharing your data quality reports with the central BBMRI-ERIC quality dashboard.
 The reports contain only aggregated, non-patient-identifiable statistics and help the network to monitor and improve overall data quality.
+However, quality reporting is completely optional and opt-in.

 To opt in, additionally set the following variables in your `<PROJECT>.conf` file: